metafi-blockchain/metafi-digital-assets-service/docs/rd.en.md

 ## 1. Overview

 ### 1.1 Objectives
-Build a digital asset management system integrated with Hyperledger Fabric blockchain, supporting the tokenization of traditional assets such as real estate, certificates of deposit, and investment funds.
+Build a Digital Asset Service integrated with authentication and authorization services, supporting the tokenization and management of traditional assets such as real estate, certificates of deposit, and investment funds.

 ### 1.2 Scope
 * Tokenization of physical and financial assets
 * Ownership and transaction management
-* Integration with authentication and authorization systems
+* Integration with AuthN Service for user authentication
-* Regulatory compliance support
+* Integration with AuthZ Service for access control
+* Integration with DID Service for identity management

 ### 1.3 Target Users
 * Asset owners